VirtualGL/buildscripts/README.txt

 CMake should be installed somewhere in the PATH.

-All development kits necessary to build a 32-bit and a 64-bit version of VirtualGL (libjpeg-turbo SDK's for Visual C++ should be installed in the default location.)
+Install all development kits necessary to build a 32-bit and a 64-bit version of VirtualGL (both 32-bit and 64-bit libjpeg-turbo SDK's for Visual C++ should be installed in their default locations.
+Refer to BUILDING.md for more information.)

 Build Procedure